uiruson/ForeignTravel/README.md

 ====================

 ## About
 A reverse travel search app built with Meteor.
-App is still work in progress.
+App is still a work in progress.
 <br/><br/>
 Technology Stack:
 <ul>